GOLD2023

 Operations/Visitor Experience

-Dinosaur Ridge embraces the behaviors and characteristics of a professional organization, including personal and facility appearances that emphasize customer service, conduct that is respectful, a commitment to reliability and accountability, and clear competence and efficiency in all that it accomplishes.
+Friends of Dinosaur Ridge staff and volunteers model the characteristics of professional organizations, including personal and facility appearances that emphasize customer service, conduct that is respectful, a commitment to reliability and accountability, and clear competence and efficiency in all operations.
 Dinosaur Ridge provides a unique visitor experience that sparks curiosity and wonder while highlighting the world-class natural resources in a clean and safe environment.

 Education

-Dinosaur Ridge develops, implements, and continuously improves new in-person and virtual educational programs for all visitors that encourage curiosity, critical thinking, and provide fun activities related to the natural and historical resources found at Dinosaur Ridge, Triceratops Trail, and related paleontology sites.
+Dinosaur Ridge develops, implements, and continuously improves exciting in-person and virtual educational programs for all visitors that encourage curiosity, critical thinking, and provide fun activities related to the natural and historical resources found at Dinosaur Ridge, Triceratops Trail, and related paleontology sites.
 Dinosaur Ridge consistently evaluates its educational programs relative to the stated core impact statements (see next page).
 The organization believes that its programs are sparks that ignite curiosity and a life-long passion for learning science and history about the natural resources found there.
-Volunteers are key to offering education programs.

 Preservation

-Dinosaur Ridge preserves the fossils and rocks on Dinosaur Ridge and Triceratops Trail for future generations by managing the sites with responsible stewardship.
-The organization evaluates the preservation and aesthetic needs with the input of Jefferson County Open Space.
+Dinosaur Ridge preserves the fossils and geological resources on Dinosaur Ridge and Triceratops Trail for future generations by managing the sites with responsible stewardship.
+The organization evaluates the preservation and aesthetic needs with oversight from Jefferson County Open Space.
 Dinosaur Ridge provides an on-going maintenance program to include a safe environment for all visitors.

 Community Engagement

 Dinosaur Ridge collaborates with Jefferson County Open Space and other community, educational, higher education, and research organizations as partners to use the power of vision and common goals to move together toward a bright future.
-The organization will develop the fundraising capacity to fund all current and future projects that enhance the resources found at Dinosaur Ridge and Triceratops Trail.
-Dinosaur Ridge will care for the financial resources provided by its many donors.
+The organization develops the fundraising capacity to fund all current and future projects that enhance the resources found at Dinosaur Ridge and Triceratops Trail.
+Friends of Dinosaur Ridge cares for the financial resources provided by its many donors.

 Dinosaur Ridge - Education Programs Impact Statements